riosengineer/Bicepify/bicep-examples/dependencies/README.md

 }
 ```

-Note the `logAnalytics.outputs.id` symbolic name defined is referencing a previous module for this resources properties.
-This is how an implicit dependency is created and ARM will deploy in resources in their dependent order.
+Note the `logAnalytics.outputs.id` defined is referencing a previous module for this resource properties.
+This is how an implicit dependency is created and ARM will then deploy resources in their dependent order.

 ```javascript
 resource frontDoorOriginGroup 'Microsoft.Cdn/profiles/originGroups@2021-06-01' = {